-- The Trustee receives, on a quarterly basis, a written report on the returns of the fund and asset classes together with supporting analysis. - The performance of the total fund is measured against the strategic benchmark, which is a proxy for the return on the Plan's liabilities on a buy-in valuation basis ("the Liability Benchmark"). - The performance of each asset class is measured against the relevant benchmark.
+- The Trustee receives, on a quarterly basis, a written report on the returns of the fund and asset classes in the Investment Portfolio together with supporting analysis. - The performance of each asset class is measured against the relevant benchmark.
 A comparison against a universe of portfolios with similar mandates will also be made from time to time.

-6.2 Service Provider Monitoring
+8.2 Service Provider Monitoring